Do you know that how you roll your cannabis can greatly influence the medicinal effects?

 Smoking is Never Ideal

 Here’s one thing to remember, regardless of what comes of the joint vs blunt debate.
 It’s that smoking any form of plant matter can never be 100% safe.
-All that is clear from the science is that a joint is superior to a blunt for pain relief.
+This study only addresses that a joint may be superior to a blunt for patients seeking pain relief.

 Smoking tobacco has been a complete catastrophe just about everywhere.
 Still, some are after the potent effects of nicotine supplementation.
 The responsible and occasional administration of nicotine from a safer source may give you an early-evening edge in productivity.
-That’s something that’s especially useful for blog article authors!
+But, it is a highly addictive substance.